Not Yet Published

 “Of course.
 That’s straight out of their playbook.”

-Robin cocks her head sideways.
+Robin looks at me cockeyed.
 “If you know that, why are we having this conversation?”

 “There’s another way.
 What if we team up?
-You have the resources to fight them: associates, paralegals, investigators.
 I’d still do the heavy lifting, but officially I’d be the second chair.
 Since your name would appear first, media inquiries would go to you.”

-A frown kidnaps Robin’s lips.
+A frown kidnaps her lips.
 “Honestly, I have concerns.”

 “What concerns?”